miguelgfierro/pybase/README.md

 # Python pybase

-This is a codebase for basic python utilities.
+This is a codebase for basic Python utilities.

 ## Dependencies